Teleost: Anatomy

 The caudal fin is homocercal, meaning the upper and lower lobes are about equal in size.
 The spine ends at the caudal peduncle, the base of the caudal fin, distinguishing this group from those in which the spine extends into the upper lobe of the caudal fin, such as most fish from the Paleozoic (541 to 252 million years ago).
 The neural arches are elongated to form uroneurals which provide support for this upper lobe.
-In addition, the hypurals, bones that form a flattened plate at the posterior end of the vertebral column, are enlarged providing further support for the caudal fin.

-In general, teleosts tend to be quicker and more flexible than more basal bony fishes.
+Teleosts tend to be quicker and more flexible than more basal bony fishes.
 Their skeletal structure has evolved towards greater lightness.
 While teleost bones are well calcified, they are constructed from a scaffolding of struts, rather than the dense cancellous bones of holostean fish.
 In addition, the lower jaw of the teleost is reduced to just three bones; the dentary, the angular bone and the articular bone.
+The genital and urinary tracts end behind the anus in the genital papilla; this is observed to sex teleosts.